Campaign Transmission Webhook

 Retryable Errors

-Note: Network connectivity issues (HttpRequestException) and request timeouts (TaskCanceledException) will also trigger retries through the Google Cloud Functions retry mechanism.
+Network connectivity issues and request timeouts also trigger retries.

 Error Response Body